-Guidelines for Major Project
+Guide Guidelines for Major Project 1 Students should form groups with minimum 2(two) and not more than 4 (four) 2 Students should do survey and identify needs, which shall be converted into problem statement for major project in consultation with faculty supervisor/head of department/internal committee of faculties.
+3 Students shall submit implementation plan in the form of Gantt/PERT/CPM chart, which will cover weekly activity of major project.

-• Students should form groups with minimum 2(two) and not more than 4 (four)
+Log b ook 1 A log book to be prepared by each group, wherein group can record weekly work progress, guide/supervisor can verify and record notes/comments.
+2 Faculty supervisor may give inputs to students during major project activity; however, focus shall be on self-learning.
+3 Students in a group shall understand problem effectively, propose multiple solution and select best possible solution in consultation with guide/ supervisor.
+4 Students shall convert the best solution into working model using various components of their domain areas and demonstrate.
+5 The solution to be validated with proper justification and report to be compiled in standard format of University of Mumbai.
+6 With the focus on the self-learning, innovation, addressing societal problems and entrepreneurship quality development within the students through the major Projects.

-- Students should do survey and identify needs, which shall be converted into problem statement for major project in consultation with faculty supervisor/head of department/internal committee of faculties. - Student shall submit implementation plan in the form of Gantt/PERT/CPM chart, which will cover weekly activity of major project. - A log book to be prepared by each group, wherein group can record weekly work progress, guide/supervisor can verify and record notes/comments. - Faculty supervisor may give inputs to students during major project activity; however, focus shall be on self-learning. - Students in a group shall understand problem effectively, propose multiple solution and select best possible solution in consultation with guide/ supervisor. - Students shall convert the best solution into working model using various components of their domain areas and demonstrate. - The solution to be validated with proper justification and report to be compiled in standard format of University of Mumbai. - With the focus on the self-learning, innovation, addressing societal problems and entrepreneurship quality development within the students through the major Projects.
+Guidelines for Assessment of Major Project:

-Guidelines for Assessment of Major Project: Term Work
+Term Work

-- The review/ progress monitoring committee shall be constituted by head of departments.
-The progress of major project to be evaluated on continuous basis, minimum two reviews in the semester. - In continuous assessment focus shall also be on each individual student, assessment based on individual's contribution in group activity, their understanding and response to questions. - Distribution of Term work marks for both semesters shall be as below;
+1 The review/ progress monitoring committee shall be constituted by head of departments.
+The progress of major project to be evaluated on continuous basis, minimum two reviews in the semester.
+2 In continuous assessment focus shall also be on each individual student, assessment based on individual's contribution in group activity, their understanding and response to questions.